-"The BMTA Board is confident the feasibility study will find the BMT meets or exceeds the criteria included in the study and is worthy of the designation," said Cowdrick.
+"The BMTA Board is

+and is worthy of the designation," said Cowdrick.
 "Given that ...
-The trail

-Suspension Bridge Over the Toccoa River - photo by D'Anne Duclos is known for its emerald-green forests, crystal clear streams, cascading waterfalls and exquisite panoramic views.
+The trail is known for its emerald-green forests, crystal clear streams, cascading waterfalls and exquisite panoramic views.
 The trail was completed in 2005.
-The BMTA has constructed/ maintained the trail for 40 years and the association has and will continue to work closely with both the National Forest Service and the National Park Service" ...
-Our credentials for NST designaare impeccable," Cowdrick.
+The BMTA has constructed/maintained the trail for 40 years and the association has and will continue to work closely with both the National Forest Service and the National Park Service" ...
+Our credentials for NST designation are impeccable," said Cowdrick.

-Nestled in the Southern Appalachians, the 288-milelong BMT offers day hikers and long-distance hikers a unique opportunity to experience a journey that winds its way through three states (Georgia, Tennessee and North Carolina).
-The trail passes through three National Forests Chattahoochee-Oconee, the Cherokee and the Nantahala National Forests) and crosses six wilderness areas.
+Nestled in the Southern Appalachians, the 288-mile-long BMT offers day hikers and long-distance hikers a unique opportunity to experience a journey that winds its way through three states (Georgia, Tennessee and North Carolina).
+The trail passes through three National Forests (the Chattahoochee-Oconee, the Cherokee and the Nantahala National Forests) and crosses six wilderness areas.
 The route includes 93 miles in the Great Smoky Mountains National Park (GSMNP), making it the longest trail in the GSMNP.

-Ninety-five percent of the BMT is on land managed by either the Forest Service or the National Park Service just 15 miles of the trail remain on public roads/private lands so new land acquisition will be limited and will be on a willing seller basis.
+Ninety-five percent of the BMT is on land managed by either the Forest Service or the National Park Service - just 15 miles of the trail remain on public roads/private lands so new land acquisition will be limited and will be on a willing seller basis.

 The BMT already is a key economic pillar in the nearby rural communities.
-Hikers and their families patronize outfitter stores, restaurants, lodging, grocery stores, pharmacies, laundries
+Hikers and their families patronize outfitter stores, restaurants, lodging, grocery stores, pharmacies, laundries and more.

 The association's 897 members volunteer in ways other than trail maintenance.
 They are Hike Leaders for BMTA's hikes that are open to the public.
-At regional festivals and other events, volunteers staff the BMTA Information Tent to educate the public. about hiking, camping and a Wilderness experience in the Southern Appalachian Mountains - and - to instill a sound conservation ethic.
+At regional festivals and other events, volunteers staff the BMTA Information Tent to educate the public about hiking, camping and a Wilderness experience in the Southern Appalachian Mountains - and - to instill a sound conservation ethic.
 There's a job for everyone!

 Best of all, a portion of the BMT is in your backyard.
-Landmarks on or around the trail in the North Georgia Mountains include hikes to the iconic Suspension Bridge over the Toccoa River and Fall Branch Falls.
-For longer treks, the BMT in the Cohuttas is perfect for backpackers.
+Landmarks in or around the trail in Polk County include treks along Lost Creek and the Hiwassee River as well as hikes to Big Frog Mountain and Buck Bald.
+The Ocoee River/Thunder Rock Campground is an especially scenic area.
 Make plans for a day hike or backpacking excursion soon!

-If you would like more information about the BMT or BMTA, contact Joy Forehand, jforehand@bmta.org.NT(May22Z18)CA
+If you would like more information about the BMT or BMTA, contact Joy Forehand, jforehand@ bmta.org.